oracle-livelabs/em-omc/enterprise-manager/emcc/em-monitoring-overview/em-monitoring-overview.md

 16. For our example, you will be creating a compression policy related to target availability events for coherence targets (i.e., Coherence Cluster, Coherence Node, and Coherence Cache).

-     Add the following polciy name: “**Target availability events for a coherence cluster and its member**”.
+     Add the following polciy name: **Target availability events for a coherence cluster and its member**.

-     Add the following description: “**Compress target availability events for a coherence cluster, coherence node and coherence cache occurring within the 60-minute time window**”.
+     Add the following description: **Compress target availability events for a coherence cluster, coherence node and coherence cache occurring within the 60-minute time window**.

      **Note:** An Oracle Coherence Cluster enables organizations to predictably scale mission-critical applications by providing fast and reliable access to frequently used data.